caenrigen/gsErrorPropagator/README.md

 ```
 ./gsErrorPropagator.py 14mTO5A3tgtcD1HkgItetVGgwcczSAtGUIPGuaK7GdBY
 ```
 4. You should now have your desired error value in the designated cell.
+The first argument in the UNC function will be changed after this.